-Honey allergies are real and, in my case at least, it doesnt matter what kind, where it is from or if it is store-bought, pasteurized, filtered, etc. or what kind of honey (clover,wildflower, alfalfa, etc) I have had a strong anaphylactic reaction (not stomach upset) from Honey-nut Cheerios, several kinds of plain honey (in restaurants and store-bought,) dust from honey graham crackers, a reaction to honey in a premade pizza crust I bought at the store, and honey mustard at several restaurants.
+Honey allergies are real and, in my case at least, it does not matter what kind, where it is from or if it is store-bought, pasteurized, filtered, etc. or what kind of honey (clover,wildflower, alfalfa, etc) I have had a strong anaphylactic reaction (not stomach upset) from Honey-nut Cheerios, several kinds of plain honey (in restaurants and store-bought,) dust from honey graham crackers, a reaction to honey in a premade pizza crust I bought at the store, and honey mustard at several restaurants.
 I have also gotten rashes on my hands when I have inadvertently touched a jar of honey in my home that has residue on the outside.
 My allergist told me "No one is allergic to honey."
 Well, I was tested by the CDC in a battery of tests sent to my doctor and yes, there is an actual honey allery.
 Now he also told me that this probably meant I was allergic to bees (I had never been stung) I got stung last week and had no really particular reaction, so apparently in my case, it is just honey!
 Just wanted to let people know to be careful, not to be rude.
 I have found honey on labels of foods I would never expect - (see pizza crust above)Thank you for giving us this forum ~ and people - BE NICE!

 Susan, United States